 There is no time like the present to make the switch to LED lighting if you haven’t already.
 The statistics show that an LED bulb uses 80 percent less energy and lasts 25 times longer than its energy-consuming predecessor.

-LED lights have progressed in their design and not only operates at a lower wattage but switching out a single 75W bulb brings an energy savings of around $160 per bulb.
+LED lights have progressed in their design and not only operate at lower wattage but switching out a single 75W bulb brings an energy savings of around $160 per bulb.

 5. Clean with Homemade Products